4A1 Understand the equal and opposite currents

 so 40 / 4 = 10 watts at the antenna.

-In the same example if the feeder loss is 10dB then the 50W output is 5W at the antenna and the 40W is 4W at the antenna.
+In the same examples, if the feeder loss is 10dB then the 50W output is 5W at the antenna, and the 40W is 4W at the antenna.
 So a 10dB loss is a divide by 10.

 The term 'impedance' can be thought of as a form of AC resistance.